lambdamu/faq/README.md

 * Spring route security
 * JWT not implemented for this demo but CSRF is enabled
 * Angular route guard
-* PostreSQL user is granted all privileges for the demo (Hibernate DB creation), they should be restricted in a production environment.
+* PostgreSQL user is granted all privileges for the demo (Hibernate DB creation), they should be restricted in a production environment.

 ### Internationalisation support